ross-hugo/738_Project_1/README.md

 • Preferably Small Number of Classes Dataset

 How does it work?

-• K-Means instead takes how many groups instead of how how many points in the group by taking the k averages of points
+• K-Means is an unsupervised learning model that takes how many clusters to use for classification

 More discussion and evaluation of my implementation is in the kmeans.ipynb